manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 39. On the **New policy created** page, select **Done**.

+**STOP!!** As mentioned at the start of this lab exercise, now that you have created a new sensitivity label and label policy, you must wait 24 hours for the label and label policy to propagate through the system before you can perform the next two tasks in this exercise.

+**Do NOT proceed to the next task!** You can continue with the training course and perform the next series of lab exercises.
+However, when you reach a good break time tomorrow, you should return to this lab exercise and continue with Task 3.
+When you get to step 13, if you do NOT see the **Sensitiviy label** group in the Word ribbon, then you must wait until such time that it appears. **The appearance of the Sensitivity label group in the Word ribbon is the indicator as to whether the sensitivity label has completed its behind-the-scenes provisioning,** at which time you can complete tasks 3 and 4 of this lab exercise.

 ### Task 3 – Assign an Sensitivity label to a document

 In this exercise you will use the Sensitivity label that you created in the previous task to classify a document.
 For this task, you will sign into Microsoft 365 as Alex Wilber, who is a regular user without any elevated privileges.

+**IMPORTANT:** You should not perform this task until you have waited 24 since you completed the prior task.
+After creating the sensitivity label and label policy in task 2, it takes 24 hours for the label and label policy to propagate through the Microsoft 365 system.

+**You will know when the propagation is complete and that you can continue with this task when you get to step 13 and you see the Sensitivity label group in the Word ribbon.** If this group does not appear, then the label provisioning process has not finished.
+If this occurs, then wait until your next break time in class and check this again.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.